If your limited company is in trouble, you may be wondering what are the risks to you personally, and in particular surrounding your family house.

 Limited companies are designed to offer precisely what they say on the tin, i.e. ‘limited liability’.

-This won’t be the case, however, if you’re working as a sole trader, even if you’re using a seperate bank account.
+This won’t be the case, however, if you’re working as a sole trader, even if you’re using a separate bank account.
 From HMRC’s perspective, there is no difference between the personal and business finances of a sole trader and, as such, you could lose your house if you’re in debt.

 Under What Circumstances Could I Lose My House From Going Bust?

 (1) If you’ve signed a personal guarantee document – These documents are specifically designed to pierce the corporate veil and place personal assets as collateral for business debt.
+If you’ve listed your house as the collateral for the guarantee, it is likely to be called in creditors in case of default.

 (2) If you’re found guilty of wrongful or fraudulent trading – Placing interests other than creditors at priority is a serious offence and any insolvency practitioner is required to investigate directorial conduct as part of a liquidation.